“Our greatest weakness lies in giving up. The most certain way to succeed is always to try just one more time.” – Thomas A. Edison

 The third type.

 We can’t generalise the situation, but everyone is different.
 A lot of these individuals think they failed and gave up.
-Why put effort into failure? – this plays on them.
+Why put effort into failure?
+This plays on their mind.

 No matter how much one memorises, it should be something that’s celebrated.

 The point is this: we don’t want anyone else falling into the same traps.
-Look at memorisation from the wider perspective.
+Look at memorisation from a wider perspective.

 So how can you motivate and support others memorising?

 There are many things you can do for motivation.
 The things mentioned here are relevant for those motivating children mainly:

 If you are a parent or teacher, be motivational in your speech and action.